 In the years that followed, the Akron veterans traveled around the country sharing their “Super Kids” experience.
 They detailed the project, gave advice, and passed out handbooks, which included blueprints for the cars.
 At the Vietnam Veterans of America National Convention in 1989, a resolution was passed to allow local chapters across the nation to hold races in their communities.

-Every year as each local Super Kids Classic committee worked to put on their own events, a much larger dream was gaining momentum.
+Every year as each local Super Kids Classic committees worked to put on their own events, a much larger dream was gaining momentum.
 They wanted to give their Super Kids the chance to compete in a national competition, where they could challenge others like themselves from across the nation.
-On August 9, 2003, the National Super Kids classic became a reality in the derby hometown of Akron, Ohio.
-Thus it was that Derby Downs became the home of another wonderful race: the National Super Kids Classic.
+On August 9, 2003, that dream became a reality in the derby hometown of Akron, Ohio.
+Thus it was that Derby Downs became the home of another wonderful race: the National Super Kids Classic, Inc.